nttome/csc201-projects/README.md

 PasswChecker: This program checks submitted password against the 10 most commonly used passwords for safety.
 Prompts for re-entry if user input matches commonly used list.

+PayrollCalculator: This program allows entry of employees by hourly wafe and number of hours, auto calculates gross pay, tax withholding and net totals for all employees entered.